Omer69420/Dodge-the-bullets/READme.md

 press "R" to restart the game.

-use "WASD" to move ur charachter.
+use "WASD" to move ur character.

 press "esc" to quit the game.